-Mohammed leads an expedition to attack a Meccan caravan, leading to a decisive victory for the Muslims, partly due to the assistance of thousands of angels.
+Mohammed leads an expedition to attack a Meccan caravan, leading to a decisive victory for the Muslims, partly due to the assistance of an army of of angels.

 Mohammed besieges the Qaynuqa, one of three Jewish tribes of Medina, until they surrender unconditionally.
 The leader of the Khazraj tribe prevails on Mohammed to spare them and Mohammed gives them to him.
-Other sources say that the Qaynuqa were expelled from the region.
+Other sources report that the Qaynuqa were then expelled from the region.

 p.369 (209/432) The killing of Ibn Sunayna